shakilmith/documentaion/spring-boot/data-store/h2/index.md

 ```

-Note: Primary key and no-argument construtor are required by default.
+Note: Primary key and no-argument constructor are required by default.

-6. Create PersonRepository.java interface class in com.company.reposiitory package.
-And it extends CrudRepositroy interface.
+6. Create PersonRepository.java interface class in com.company.repository package.
+And it extends CrudRepository interface.

 ```js
 package com.company.repository;